MARYLAND DEPARTMENT OF EMERGENCY MANAGEMENT

 OFFICE OF SECRETARY

-Heading the Department, the Secretary of Emergency Management serves on the Governor's Executive Council, and co-chairs the Maryland Food System Resiliency Council.
-The Secretary also serves on the Maryland Cybersecurity Council; the Maryland Cybersecurity Coordinating Council; the Statewide Interoperability Executive Committee; the Law Enforcement Coordinating Council; the National Capital Region Emergency Preparedness Council; the Councl on Open Data and the Interdepartmental Advisory Committee on Small, Minority, and Women Business Affairs.
+Heading the Department, the Secretary of Emergency Management serves on the Governor's Executive Council, the Governor's Subcabinet on Climate, the Sustainable Growth Subcabinet, and co-chairs the Maryland Food System Resiliency Council.
+The Secretary also serves on the Maryland Cybersecurity Coordinating Council; the Maryland Cybersecurity Council; the Statewide Interoperability Executive Committee; the Law Enforcement Coordinating Council; the National Capital Region Emergency Preparedness Council; the Councl on Open Data and the Interdepartmental Advisory Committee on Small, Minority, and Women Business Affairs.

 The Secretary is appointed by the Governor with Senate advice and consent (Chapter 287, Acts of 2021; Code Public Safety Article, sec.
 14-104).

-Directly under the Secretary are the Chief of Staff; Development; Diversity, Equity, and Inclusion; and Special Projects.
+Directly under the Secretary are the Counsel; Development; Diversity, Equity, and Inclusion; and Special Projects.

-The Maryland Department of Emergency Management is organized into three directorates: Consequence Management, Disaster Risk Reduction, and Mission Support.
+Work of the Department is organized into the Office of Resilience, and three directorates: Consequence Management, Disaster Risk Reduction, and Mission Support.
 The Department is aided by the Maryland 9-1-1 Board.

 OFFICE OF RESILIENCE